pip-webui2/pip-webui2-controls/README.md

 ### Jumbotron

 **Styled information container.
-Ussualy used to show statistics and other historical information**
+Usually used to show statistics and other historical information**

 **Using**